onejs/one/next.md

   - hits /_vxrn/load/pathname.js for ssg at least
   - in dev mode handleRequest just runs handleLoader
   - in build mode generates the json

+- Better SWC config in vite-native-swc to fit Hermes better.
+Maybe we can see what's included in [`@react-native/babel-preset`](https://github.com/facebook/react-native/tree/main/packages/react-native-babel-preset) and try to match that.